Minecraftian14/ArgsEvaler/README.md

 ### Other flags of ArgsEvalerBuilder

 * `.setRequireAllIndexedArgsToBeFulfilled(#boolean)`
-    * Make the parse require all indexed arguments be fulfilled.
+    * Make the evaluator require all indexed arguments be fulfilled.
 * `.setHasVariadicEnding(#boolean)`
     * Enable/Disable Variadic Arguments.
 * `.setMixingEachTypeIsAllowed(#boolean)`